francoisgeorgy/midi-file-tools/README.md

 The only changes are:

-- The first blank space is the separator between <FROM-NOTE-NUMBER> and <TO-NOTE-NUMBER>.
+- The first blank space is the separator between FROM-NOTE-NUMBER and TO-NOTE-NUMBER.
-- The second blank space marks the end of <TO-NOTE-NUMBER> and anything after it is ignored.
+- The second blank space marks the end of TO-NOTE-NUMBER and anything after it is ignored.